WowzaMediaSystems/wse-plugin-transcodertimedsnapshot/README.md

 ## Prerequisites
 Wowza Streaming Engine 4.0.0 or later is required.

+Wowza Transcoder must be enabled in the Wowza Streaming Engine application.

 ## Usage
 Specify the stream(s) you'd like to take snapshots of through the associated properties.